-The Gilmour garden water timer is yet another gem worth adding to this collection of fine pieces.
-It comes with an LCD display that shows you easy-to-read numbers to make programming this baby a breeze.
-When the timer you set reaches zero, the water will turn off to save money and the health of your grass/plants.
+The Gilmour garden water timer has an LCD display that gives you easy-to-read numbers to make programming a breeze.
+When the timer you set reaches zero, the water will turn off, saving you money and maintaining the health of your greenery.

-It is built with two outlets that allow you to connect two hoses to a single unit, but you can also choose other variations that allow you to connect just a single hose.
-There is a large dial located on the front that allows you to change the settings of the timer and comes with options such a time setting, watering frequency, watering duration, timer start, and on/off features.
+The hose timer has two outlets that allow you to connect two hoses to a single unit.
+A large front dial allows you to change the settings and comes with options like time setting, watering frequency, duration, timer start, and on/off features.

-The unit draws power directly from an outlet and the mounting process itself isn’t that complicated as it seems.
-It comes with a variety of other cool features that give you more control over your automatic garden watering needs, including a rain delay function, three watering programs, four start times per zone, and battery backup.
+As the unit draws power, the mounting process is easy.
+It comes with a rain delay function, three watering programs, four start times per zone, and battery backup.

 - Freeze/rain sensor.

 - 3 watering programs.

 Here’s another Gilmour hose timer, but unlike the first one featured on our list, this model is a mechanical unit.
 The water timer has a dial that allows you to adjust it and doesn’t require AA batteries.

 When the timer reaches zero, water turns off.
 There’s also a power switch that allows you to control manual or automatic settings.
 The dial can be rotated to set up the water timer for 120 minutes, enough for small to medium yards and gardens.

 - Easy to operate

 - Affordable price